mathiasbaldissera/batch_git_updater/README.md

 # batch_git_updater
 A simple python script to update the develop branch of all folders in current folder

-Just run `python3 updater.py` and see the magic
+Just run `python3 updater.py` and see the magic.
+You can specify manualy the folders inside the script or use one of the args below

 Possible args: